ShreyaGaupale/Suspension_Modeling/README.md

 These concepts provide the theoretical foundation for the analytical modeling of the pendulum suspension presented in the subsequent sections.

+### 2. Analytical Modeling
+This section presents the analytical modeling of a single-stage, four-wire pendulum suspension system to investigate the dynamic behaviour of its six degrees of freedom.
+The equations of motion were derived using **Lagrangian formalism** and implemented through **state-space modeling** to characterize the response of the suspension.

+The suspension system was modeled for the following modes:

+* Vertical
+* Longitudinal & Pitch (Coupled)
+* Transverse & Roll (Coupled)
+* Yaw

+For each mode, the state-space representation was used to:

+* Generate the transfer functions of the suspension.
+* Obtain the corresponding Bode magnitude and phase plots.
+* Calculate the resonance frequencies from the eigenvalues of the system matrix.
+* Verify the analytically calculated resonance frequencies using the resonance peaks in the transfer function magnitude plots.

+The analytical model provides a theoretical description of the suspension dynamics and serves as the basis for comparison with the experimentally measured response presented in the following section.

 ## Methodology